 Dyspraxia (Development Co-ordination Disorder), Attention Deficit (Hyperactivity) Disorder, Developmental Language Disorder and Autism Spectrum Disorder may co-occur with one or more SpLDs.

-The term 'SpLD' should not be confused with Learning Difficulty (LD).
+The term 'SpLD' should not be confused with Learning Disability (LD).
 LD is a term used by health professionals to describe a person whose difficulties are more global in nature.
 SpLD is an educational term referring to a difficulty in one or more specific areas of learning.
 This is independent of intelligence, socio-economic or language background.

 Specific Learning Difficulties